 Interpretation: Regarding element (d), the third-party review refers to at least one level of review that does not involve the person about whom the complaint has been made or the person who reached the decision under review.
 If a grievance is raised against the CEO, then the grievance will go directly to the governing body.

+Related Standard: RPM 8.04